manuelfederl/Zendesk-App-React-Boilerplate/README.md

-# Boilerplate for Zendesk App Framework v2 using React
+# Internal Boilerplate for Zendesk App Framework v2 using ReactJS

 ## Includes